Dieser Beitrag enthält Werbung – Advertising.

 What do we learn right at the start of the first book?

-…and so we meet all the ingredients of the series!
+… and so we have met all the ingredients of the series!

 Has it ever crossed your mind that fashion may change, general level of education and knowledge may change, political order may change, caring for law and order may change, faith may change… but that people stay as they are, behave as they’ve been told and learnt, relying on ancient interest motives as if inherited by their blood?
 Time flies, but people live the same way as ever.
 (Concerning crime: think of Cain and Abel in the Bible… Judith’s murder of Holofernes… of Samson and Delilah’s treason… but let’s stay here and now!)

-The series introduces us to 2 people: it is Wesley Peterson as the cop and it is Dr. Neil Watson as the archaelogist.
+The series introduces us to two main characters: it is Wesley Peterson as the cop and it is Dr. Neil Watson as the archaelogist.
 Both met at university when studying archaeology and started respective careers – however, Wesley decided to join the police force shortly after.
-Each book of the series presents 2 stories: there is crime in and somewhere around Tradmouth (Wesley dealing with murders, abductions, missing persons, hit-and-run accidents…) and there is crime in the past with its spare forensic relics revealed by an archaeological dig (Neil’s homeland).
+Each book of the series presents two stories: there is crime in and somewhere around Tradmouth (Wesley dealing with murders, abductions, missing persons, hit-and-run accidents …) and there is crime in the past with its spare forensic relics revealed by an archaeological dig (Neil’s homeland).
 In the books there are additional small sections giving chronologically insight in ancient diaries and letters, parish registers and directives of landed gentry, court decisions and legal reporting and whatever there is available in historical archives.

-…and you may already have guessed it: both crimes have always somewhat in common!
+… and you may already have guessed it: both crimes have always somewhat in common although separated by decades or centuries!

 After managing to untangle all the mess – if present, if past – basic motives like envy and grudge, greed and revenge, personal gain, the will to survive and the strive for prosperity always pave the way to crime.
 All repeats itself: people did not become better people during the centuries.